 I really like to bring home food from my trips, and this time was no different.
-What did I bring from Bulgaria?
+What are my recommendations for the best gastronomic Bulgarian souvenirs?

 Bulgarian cheese sirene